-November 28, 2012—Human trafficking thrives in an environment of worker exploitation and engenders forced labor, debt bondage and other egregious labor abuse.
-The most effective way to address this scourge, says Neha Misra, Solidarity Center senior specialist on migration and human trafficking, is by empowering workers to have a voice in their workplace and supporting their right to organize and join unions.
+November 28, 2012—The most effective way to address human trafficking, says Neha Misra, Solidarity Center senior specialist on migration and human trafficking, is by empowering workers to have a voice in their workplace and supporting their right to organize and join unions.

 Take Part in World Day for Decent Work Oct.
 7.

 October 5, 2012—Being employed in “decent work” sounds basic.
 But for millions of people around the world, it is not a reality.

 U.S. Steps Up Efforts to Address Human Trafficking.

 September 26, 2012—In the Congo, Marie Godet Niyonyota was kidnapped by rebels and turned into a slave.